-Learn more about cancer risk assessments, genetic testing for cancer, and other services at the Cancer Genetics Program.
+Learn more about cancer risk assessment, genetic testing for cancer susceptibility, and other services at the Cancer Genetics Program.

-- Learn the risk of cancer for themselves or their children.
+- Learn the risk of developing cancer for themselves or their children.

-- Find out if inheritance played a role on their cancer diagnosis or that of a family member's.
+- Find out if genetics played a role in their personal cancer diagnosis or that of a family member's.

-- Obtain details about cancer screening tests — such as mammography or colonoscopy — and how often they should have them.
+- Obtain information about cancer screening tests — such as mammography or colonoscopy — and how often they should be performed.

 - Explore the feasibility of genetic (DNA) testing for cancer-predisposing genes.

-- Details on how inherited and environmental factors may cause cancer in a family or person.
+- Details on how inherited and environmental factors may cause cancer in a person or their family.

 Learning this may relieve anxiety, provide a sense of control, and play a role in maintaining good health.

-At your first visit — which takes about 1 to 1 1/2 hours — you will meet with a doctor who is a medical geneticist and with a genetic counselor.
-They will completely review your family and medical histories.
+At your visit — which takes about 60 minutes — you will meet with a with a genetic provider.
+They will review your personal medical and family histories.

-- An estimate of your risks for specific cancers based on your age, family history, and other factors.
+- Complete a risk assessment and review estimated risks for specific cancers based on age, family history, and other risk factors.